wvhulle/rust_presentations/traits_type_elision.md

 let closure = Environment { v }
 ```

-Notice that the environment takes ownership of the local variable `v`.

 <!-- column: 1 -->

+Notice how **capture-by-value** works:

+1. we mark the closure as call by value with `move`.
+2. the generated environment `struct` takes ownership of the local variable `v`.

-Notice that the signature of `call` is written as `call(self)` which means that it's type is `Environment -> ()`.
+In the `struct` of a `FnOnce` closure the signature of `call` is written as `call(self)` which means that it's type is `Environment -> ()`.

-The body of the call function:
+In general, the body of a `FnOnce` closure may:

-- may mutate captured variables or references
+- mutate captured mutable variables or references.
-- May move variables that are moved in, back out
-  - consume captured variables and drop them
-  - apply functions to them and call by value, not by reference
+- move references or variables captured by value with `move` into new structs
+- drop variables captured by value with `move`

+What can closures **not do**: drop things that are referenced elsewhere.

 ---